dynport/urknall/content/docs/library.md

 # Urknall Library
 {:.no_toc}

-The library part of the urknall is where most of the magic happens.
+The library part of urknall is where most of the magic happens.
 For a detailed information on the API of urknall have look into the [API documentation](http://godoc.org/github/dynport/urknall).
-This guide will guide you through the concepts required for using urknall.
+This guide shows the basic information required for using urknall.

 * TOC
 {:toc}